 Besides, with a story this anguished, I think a little physical discomfort can only add to the overall experience.

-Andrew Andrews attended Look Back in Anger at Gene Frankel Theatre in New York on Friday, February 14, 2020 @ 8:00pm to write this review.
+Andrew Andrews attended Look Back in Anger at Gene Frankel Theatre in Manhattan on Friday, February 14, 2020 @ 8:00pm to write this review.